 “[the claim that the absence of pain is good] says that this absence is good when judged in terms of [nothing].
 We may not know [nothing], but we can still say that [nothing] is good when judged in terms of [nothing].
 If there is any (obviously loose) sense in which [nothing] is good for [nothing], this is it.”
 (Benatar, p.
 31).

 Does that make sense?
-After rereading it many times, it still seems transparently confused.
+After rereading it many times, I remain confused.
 And until the confusion is resolved, I struggle to understand how Benetar’s anti-natalism comparison can get off the ground.

 8. The Close Enough Response